nEXO logo

 What do nEXO student trainees do?

 As a nEXO student trainee you will work to produce various software and hardware products as needed to support the nEXO R&D that is happening at SLAC and at Stanford University, both of which, along with Skyline College, are nEXO collaborating institutions.
 In addition to the hands-on technical work, you will also be expected to contribute to nEXO’s diversity, equity, and inclusion efforts.
-Lastly, all nEXO student trainees will be given the opportunity to present their work at at least one national conference and will be required to present as a group at one Science in Action Seminar.
+Lastly, all nEXO student trainees will be given the opportunity to present their work at national conferences, uSOAR and/or Science in Action.

 three students working with computers and technology in physics lab